annotation/stam-tools/README.md

 Add the ``--help`` flag after the subcommand for extensive usage instructions.

-Most tools take as input a STAM JSON file containing an annotation store.
+Most tools take as input a STAM JSON or CSV file containing an annotation store.
+You may also specify multiple stores which will be merged into one.
 Any files mentioned via the `@include` mechanism are loaded automatically.

+When output is written, the first store file used as input is also used as output.
+You can prevent writing output files by setting `--dry-run` or prevent reusing the first input file by setting an explicit output using `--output`.

 Instead of passing STAM JSON files, you can read from stdin and/or output to stdout by setting the filename to ``-``, this works in many places.